andrewsunglaekim/js-scope-and-context/readme.md

 ### Block scope

-With the introduction of es6, we know have access to the `const` and `let` keywords.
+With the introduction of es6, we now have access to the `const` and `let` keywords.
 Variables instantiated with these keywords have block scope.
 Scope contained within `{}`.

-[According to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) JS levered block statements "to group zero or more statements.
+[According to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) JS leverages block statements "to group zero or more statements.
 The block is delimited by a pair of curly brackets".
 We've actually written blocks all the time, any time we write a for loop or a if statement, they are usually followed by some block.
 Here's a simple block statement:

 ```js
 {